Nicotine Addiction: How It Works (The Science)

 How nAChRs Work

+When acetylcholine binds to these receptors, it produces normal signaling: regulated, proportional response.
 When nicotine binds to the same receptors, it produces a stronger, longer-lasting activation.
-Nicotine is what pharmacologists call a partial agonist at α4β2 receptors — it activates them, but not to the full extent of the natural neurotransmitter.
-However, what it lacks in individual potency, it makes up for in two critical ways:
+Nicotine is what pharmacologists call a partial agonist at α4β2 receptors.
+It activates them, but not to the full extent of the natural neurotransmitter.
+What it lacks in individual potency, it makes up for in two critical ways:

 The Dopamine Cascade

 Nicotine-induced dopamine release is approximately 150-200% above baseline, according to microdialysis studies in animal models.
-But nicotine doesn’t just affect dopamine.
+But nicotine doesn’t stop at dopamine.
 It also triggers the release of:

-This multi-neurotransmitter symphony is why smoking feels like it does everything: it simultaneously energizes, calms, sharpens focus, and lifts mood.
+This multi-neurotransmitter cascade is why smoking feels like it does everything at once: it simultaneously energizes, calms, sharpens focus, and lifts mood.
 No single neurotransmitter could produce that range of effects.
+And that’s precisely what makes it so hard to walk away from.

 Upregulation: Your Brain Fights Back